cloudcastsapp/aws-sdk-examples/readme.md

 ## PR's Welcome

-Pull Requests are welcome to fix/improve any exanmple, or to add additional examples.
+Pull Requests are welcome to fix/improve any example, or to add additional examples.
 PR's should consist of:

 1. **Working** code that attempts to copy the style of other examples
 2. Explanation where needed (usually via code comments)